-Littell was treated for min-COMMISSIONER George or injuries at Wayne County General and released.
-He was not cited by police.
+Littell was treated for min-COMMISSIONER George or injuries at Wayne County

-Another passenger in Evan's car, Paul Carlton, 37, received a broken left leg and head injuries.
+Another passenger Evan's car, Paul Carlton, 37, received a broken left leg and head injuries.

 Funeral services were held for Mr. Evans on Sept.
 28 at the Schrader Funeral Home with the Rev. Patrick Clifford officiating.
 Burial was in Riverside Cemetery.